Wehrmacht exhibition

-The Wehrmacht exhibition (Wehrmachtsausstellung) was a series of two exhibitions focusing on the war crimes of the Wehrmacht (the regular German armed forces) during World War II.
+The Wehrmacht exhibition (Wehrmachtsausstellung) was a series of two exhibitions focusing on the war crimes of the Wehrmacht (the regular German armed forces of Nazi Germany) during World War II.
 The exhibitions were instrumental in furthering the understanding of the myth of the clean Wehrmacht in Germany.
 Both exhibitions were produced by the Hamburg Institute for Social Research; the first under the title "War of Annihilation.
 Crimes of the Wehrmacht 1941 to 1944", which opened in Hamburg on 5 March 1995 and travelled to 33 German and Austrian cities.
 It was the subject of a terrorist attack but the organizers nonetheless claimed it had been attended by 800,000 visitors.
 The second exhibition – which was first shown in Berlin in November 2001 – attempted to dissipate considerable controversy generated by the first exhibition according to the Institute.

 History

 The popular and controversial travelling exhibition was seen by an estimated 1.2 million visitors over the last decade.
 Using written documents from the era and archival photographs, the organizers had shown that the Wehrmacht was "involved in planning and implementing a war of annihilation against Jews, prisoners of war, and the civilian population".
 Historian Hannes Heer and Gerd Hankel had prepared it.

 The view of the "unblemished" Wehrmacht was shaken by the material evidence put on public display in different cities including Hamburg, Munich, Berlin, Bielefeld, Vienna, and Leipzig.
 On 9 March 1999 at 4:40am, a bomb attack on the exhibition occurred in Saarbrücken, damaging the adult high school building housing the exhibition and the adjoining Schlosskirche church.

 On 25 April 1995, 75-year-old Wehrmacht veteran Reinhold Elstner committed self-immolation in front of the Feldherrnhalle to protest against the Wehrmacht exhibition.
 Each year, neo-fascist groups from various European countries hold a commemorative ceremony for him.
 In an open letter, Elstner pleaded with ethnic Germans around the world to "awaken" and denounced the gas chambers of Auschwitz as "fairy tales."